mnot/I-D/site-wide-headers/draft.md

 SM: "abc123"
 ~~~~

-this indicates that the client has processed the site-metatadata resource, and therefore that the server can omit the nominated response header fields on the wire, instead referring to them with the `HS` response header field:
+this indicates that the user agent has processed the well-known resource, and therefore that the server can omit the nominated response header fields on the wire, instead referring to them with the `HS` response header field:

 ~~~~
 HTTP/1.1 200 OK